 4. Does your medical school have funded, registered student groups dedicated towards fostering a culture of planetary health engagement, scholarship, and advocacy on campus, supported by faculty advisors?

-2 Yes, there is a funded student organization with faculty support at my medical school dedicated to planetary health or sustainability in healthcare.
-1 Yes, there is a student organization at my medical school dedicated to planetary health or sustainability in healthcare but it lacks faculty support and/or funding.
-0 No, there is not a student organization at my institution dedicated to planetary health or sustainability in healthcare.
+- 2 Yes, there is a funded student organization with faculty support at my medical school dedicated to planetary health or sustainability in healthcare. - 1 Yes, there is a student organization at my medical school dedicated to planetary health or sustainability in healthcare but it lacks faculty support and/or funding. - 0 No, there is not a student organization at my institution dedicated to planetary health or sustainability in healthcare. - Score explanation: There is not currently an organisation specifically interested in planetary health within the medical school.